Ballcapz/ballcapz-dev/src/pages/blog/ndc-minnesota-2020/index.md

 date: '2020-09-15'
 ---

-# NDC Minnesota 2020 Day 1
+# Tuesday  - Test Driven Development in Modern JavaScript
+**With Roy Osherove**

 This year NDC Minnesota was online, and it was a week full of excellent workshops.

-# Tuesday - Test Driven Development in Modern JavaScript
-With Roy Osherove
+It kicked off on Tuesday September 8th with a day long workshop on TDD in modern JavaScript with *Art of Unit Testing* author Roy Osherove.

 ## An overview of the day